bricsi0000000000000/Docking-Station/README.md

 The station **calculates** the **optimal** **torque** for the drill.

-If it reaches a maximum torque, the drill stoppes for a second.
+If it reaches a maximum torque, the drill stop for a second.

 ## Description